Ćuška massacre: Court proceedings

 On 13 March 2010 Serbian War crime prosecution office arrested nine members of paramilitary of the "Jackals" paramilitary group.
-Serbian War crime prosecution office has for now, launched investigation against 26 individuals for murder and theft at Cuska.
+Serbian War crime prosecution office launched an investigation against 26 individuals for murder and theft at Cuska.

 On 20 January 2012 a district court in Stockholm, Sweden sentenced Milić Martinović, a 34-year-old former Serb policeman, to lifetime imprisonment for his role in the massacre.
 Martinović, who was arrested in Sweden in April 2010, was ruled guilty of aggravated crimes against humanity, including murder, attempted murder and aggravated arson, in connection with the massacre, the Stockholm District Court said.

 Martinović had been a member of the special PJP police force that entered Ćuška on 14 May 1999 in search of "terrorists".
 Armed and in uniform, he was among the troops who took a large number of people captive, killed 29 of the 40 people murdered there that day, attempted to kill three others, burned down houses and manhandled civilians, the court said in its judgment.
 The court documents describe how he repeatedly stood guard as his comrades shot and killed civilians and how he fired at the ground and forced residents to hand over gold and other valuables, but they do not show Martinović to have killed any victim.
 Newspaper reports in Sweden state he was expected to appeal the judgment.